counsyl/stor/docs/testing.rst

 provides a mixin class that can be used when creating other base test classes

 .. automodule:: stor.test
-.. autoclass:: stor.test.SwiftTestMixin
+.. autoclass:: stor_swift.test.SwiftTestMixin
     :members:

-.. autoclass:: stor.test.SwiftTestCase
+.. autoclass:: stor_swift.test.SwiftTestCase
     :members: